Rocketcandy/VideoFileResizer/README.md

 # VideoFileResizer
-Resizer video files larger than a specific size.
+Resize video files larger than a specific size.